Skip to content

 Terminal window

 Generated files are written under examples/output and copied to target/betamax-examples for local inspection.
-README and site GIF previews are hosted as GitHub Release assets so generated media does not need to live in the source tree.
+README GIF previews are hosted as GitHub Release assets; curated site previews may also live under site/public/assets with Git LFS.
+See Generated Media Storage for the full storage guidance.

 TapeDemonstratesUseful docs